 Level 2.
 Convince

-Next, insight sellers convince buyers that they can achieve maximum results and that the seller is the best provider among all other options.
+Insight Sellers assure buyers they can achieve maximum results and position themselves as the top provider among all options.

 Level 3.
 Collaborate

-Finally, insight sellers are responsive, proactive, and easy to buy from – which is precisely why buyers willingly collaborate with them.
-Furthermore, buyers perceive collaborative sellers to be integral to achieving their goals and solving challenges.
+Insight Sellers are responsive, proactive, and easy to buy from.
+This is precisely why buyers willingly collaborate with them.

-Insight selling relies heavily on the concept of cognitive reframing.
-Which, in simple terms, means creating alternative ways of viewing ideas, situations, and their possibilities for action.
+Insight Selling relies heavily on the concept of cognitive reframing.
+In simple terms, this means creating alternative ways of viewing ideas, situations, and their possibilities for action.
 That’s why below you can find several questions perfect for insight selling.

 “Why?”